-MG Metro 6R4 - the unique Group B monster
+MG Metro 6R4 - Unique Group B Monster

-We all know everything about the legendary Group B rally cars which conquered the world (Lancia Rally 037, Audi Quattro, Peugeot 205 T16, Ford RS200), but now it’s time to introduce you to one more Group B legend which didn’t win a single WRC rally, but is still considered as one of the most important cars in the history of world rallying.
-We are talking about the MG Metro 6R4, an ugly little beast from Great Britain which competed in the World Rally Championship in 1985 and 1986; the last two years of the Group B cars.
+We already know everything about legendary Group B rally cars that conquered the world (Lancia Rally 037, Audi Quattro, Peugeot 205 T16, Ford RS200), but now it’s time to introduce you to one more Group B legend which didn’t win a single WRC rally, but is still considered as one of the most important cars in the history of world rallying.
+We are talking about the MG Metro 6R4, an ugly little beast from Great Britain which competed in the World Rally Championship in 1985 and 1986the last two years of the Group B cars.

 It’s ugly, but the best car I’ve ever driven – said Tony Pond

 “I know it’s an ugly beast, but the 6R4 is easily the best rally car I’ve ever driven.
 Enormous power with a four-wheel-drive traction was a brilliant combination, but the transmission also brought other advantages in grip, stability and braking.
 Aerodynamics performance, too, was an area where the car was a pioneer, as other manufacturers had always believed rallying speeds weren’t high enough for wings to work.”
 These were the words from the renowned British rally ace Tony Pond, who participated in the creation of the 6R4 as a test driver and achieved the best result with that car in WRC, finishing third at the 1985 Lombard RAC Rally.